 The Division has focused increasingly on prosecuting international cartels.
-In accordance with its position that punishing individuals is essential to effective cartel enforcement, 186 the Division often indicts foreign nationals who were leaders of or involved in a conspiracy.
+In accordance with its position that punishing individuals is essential to effective cartel enforcement, the Division often indicts foreign nationals who either led or were involved in a conspiracy.
 Until the extradition of Ian Norris, the Division had never successfully obtained formal extradition of an individual defendant from any foreign jurisdiction.
 There are no universal rules of extradition.
 Whether a defendant may face extradition depends on the particular terms of the bilateral extradition treaty between the two countries involved.
 Most of the bilateral treaties to which the United States is a party provide that the other country will only extradite a defendant when the conduct underlying the offence charged is a crime under the laws of both countries (a concept referred to as dual criminality).
-187 Most foreign jurisdictions do not criminalise price fixing for individuals, hence the Division's historical difficulty in securing formal extradition from other countries.
-188
+Most foreign jurisdictions do not criminalise price-fixing by individuals, hence the Division's historical difficulty in securing formal extradition from other countries.